 Scientific research against massage-benefits

 Conversely, Shin & Bordeaux (2012) concluded that massage does not always have a positive effect on scar tissue.
 The authors reviewed ten publications that met their inclusion criteria of studies that had original data and investigated the use of massage for the prevention or treatment of scars.
-The study showed that 45.7% of the treated patients improved along the Scar Assessment Scale.
-Plus, they experienced a general improvement of their wellbeing (for instance, less pain, depression and anxiety).
+The study showed that 45.7% of the treated patients improved along with the Scar Assessment Scale.
+Plus, they experienced a general improvement in their well-being (for instance, less pain, depression and anxiety).

 Based on the above results the authors concluded that although benefits can be seen with massage therapy, it does not provide evidence for massage therapy actually breaking down scar tissue.

-However, we must keep into consideration that scientific research surrounding the application of massage therapy on muscle fibrosis (scar tissue) is limited.
+However, we must keep in consideration that scientific research surrounding the application of massage therapy on muscle fibrosis (scar tissue) is limited.
 Rather than investigating if the scar tissue can be broken down through the mechanical force of massage, scientific studies focus on how wound healing can be optimised from the early stages of injury by using appropriate and progressive mobilisation, strengthening and flexibility strategies (Jarvinen et al., 2017).
-As stated by Chapelle (2016), recent studies suggest that the fibrotic response and collagen deposition that cause the accumulation of scar tissue, can be reduced by applying stretches to the area (Chapelle, 2016).
-These stretches will vary depending on the location of the scar tissue and available range at the joint.
+As stated by Chapelle (2016), recent studies suggest that the fibrotic response and collagen deposition that cause the accumulation of scar tissue can be reduced by applying stretches to the area.
+These stretches will vary depending on the location of the scar tissue and the available range at the joint.

 What do I think as a sports therapist?